Board

 Non-Executive Member

-Sandra is a chartered accountant with over thirty years’ experience in accounting standards, including as a national standard setter in the UK and leading the financial instruments team at the IASB in the period up to the adoption of IFRS by the EU in 2001.
+Sandra is a chartered accountant with over thirty years’ experience in accounting standards, including as a national standard setter in the UK and leading the Financial Instruments Team at the IASB in the period up to the adoption of IFRS by the European Union in 2001.

-She subsequently became an accounting technical partner with PricewaterhouseCoopers, where she led the UK financial instruments team during the global financial crisis and subsequent recovery, before moving to lead the global financial instruments team through the adoption of IFRS 9 (the new financial instruments standard), IFRS 16 (the new leasing standard) and the finalisation of IFRS 17 (the new insurance standard).
-She was a prominent member of PwC’s global accounting leadership team, leading its strategic work on communications, until her retirement from the firm in 2020.
+She subsequently became an Accounting Technical Partner with PwC, where she led the UK Financial Instruments Team during the global financial crisis and subsequent recovery, before moving to lead the Global Financial Instruments Team through the adoption of IFRS 9 (the new financial instruments standard), IFRS 16 (the new leasing standard) and the finalisation of IFRS 17 (the new insurance standard).
+She was a prominent member of PwC’s Global Accounting Leadership Team, leading its strategic work on communications, until her retirement from the firm in 2020.

 Sandra also acts as an executive coach and has a number of voluntary roles in her local community.